-The venue is beautiful with a large seating area covered by a very high roof, open on all sides.
+The venue is beautiful, with a large seating area covered by a very high roof, open on all sides.
 It really feels like you are still connected with nature.

-The best part is that you can integrate some physical activities before you sit down for your meals.
+Include some physical activities before you sit down for your meals.
 It’s the perfect place to enjoy brunch after walking the trails or taking a bike ride.